ruospo/jira-laravel-11/README.md

 ---

-**Jira PHP** for Laravel is a supercharged PHP API client that allows you to interact with the [Jira API](https://docs.atlassian.com/software/jira/docs/api/REST/8.0.0) and the [Service Desk API](https://docs.atlassian.com/jira-servicedesk/REST/5.2.0/).
+**Jira PHP** for Laravel is a supercharged PHP API client that allows you to interact with THIS IS A FORK of devmoath/jira-php the [Jira API](https://docs.atlassian.com/software/jira/docs/api/REST/8.0.0) and the [Service Desk API](https://docs.atlassian.com/jira-servicedesk/REST/5.2.0/).